 - 1. Select how to group events for configuration: - Select Events by Severity, and then select one or more severity levels.
-You cannot change the severity of an event. - Select Events by Category, and then select all events in one or more pre-defined categories. - 2.
-Click Next to move to the next screen to do the following: - Select event actions for the group of events. - To select any action except Logging (the default), you must first have at least one relevant recipient or receiver configured. - If you selected Logging and have configured a Syslog server, select Event Log or Syslog on the next screen.
-See "Logs in the Configuration Menu" on page 129 - 3.
-Click Next to move to the next screen to do the following: - If you selected Logging on the previous screen, select Enable Notifications or Disable Notification. - If you selected Email Recipients on the previous screen, select the e-mail recipients to configure. - If you selected Trap Receivers on the previous screen, select the trap receiver to configure. - 4.
-Click Next to move to the next screen to do the following: - If you are configuring Logging settings, view the pending actions and click Apply to accept the changes or click Cancel to revert to the previous settings. - If you are configuring Email Recipients or Trap Receivers, select Enable Notifications or Disable Notification and set the notification timing settings (see "Notification parameters:" on page 123 for more information on these settings). - 5.
+You cannot change the severity of an event.

+- 2. Click Next to move to the next screen and do the following: - Select event actions for the group of events. - a.
+To select any action except Logging (the default), you must first have at least one relevant recipient or receiver configured. - b.
+If you selected Logging and have configured a Syslog server, select Event Log or Syslog on the next screen. - 3.
+Click Next to move to the next screen to do the following: - If you selected Logging on the previous screen, select Enable Notifications or Disable Notification. - If you selected Email Recipients on the previous screen, select the email recipients to configure. - If you selected Trap Receivers on the previous screen, select the trap receiver to configure. - 4.
+Click Next to move to the next screen to do the following: - If you are configuring Logging settings, view the pending actions and click Apply to accept the changes or click Cancel to revert to the previous settings. - If you are configuring Email Recipients or Trap Receivers, select Enable Notifications or Disable Notification and set the notification timing settings. - 5.
 Click Next to move to the next screen to do the following: - View the pending actions and click Apply to accept the changes or click Cancel to revert to the previous settings.

-Notification parameters: These configuration fields define e-mail parameters for sending notifications of events.
+Notification parameters: These configuration fields define email parameters for sending notifications of events.